evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 The central function of the physics module is `updatePosition()` which will be called 60 times per second.
 The function calculates and updates the current box position by using the Euler's numerical method to solve the equation of motion (Equation 3).
 This is done in three steps:

-1) Firstly, it determines the acceleration based on the current position.
+a) Firstly, it determines the acceleration based on the current position.

 ```JavaScript
 var acceleration = calculateAcceleration(state.position);
 ```

-2) Secondly, it calculates the new velocity based on the current acceleration:
+b) Secondly, it calculates the new velocity based on the current acceleration:

 ```JavaScript
 state.velocity = newVelocity(acceleration);
 ```

-3) And fianlly, it computes and updates the position of the box:
+c) And fianlly, it computes and updates the position of the box based on the current velocity:

 ```JavaScript
 state.position = newPosition();
 ```

+Here is what we do for each of the three steps.

-### Calculating the acceleration
+### a) Calculating the acceleration

 The current acceleration is calculated by the `calculateAcceleration` function.
 It uses the equation of motion we derived in Equation 3.